-Name, Address, and Age Position(s) Held With Company Term of Office and Length of Time Served Principal Occupation(s) During the Past Five Years Michael LiCalsi (45) Gladstone Capital Corporation 1521 Westbranch Drive Suite 100 McLean, Virginia 22102 General Counsel and Secretary General Counsel since October 2009; Secretary since October 2012.
+Name, Address, and Age Position(s) Held With Company Term of Office and Length of Time Served Principal Occupation(s) During the Past Five Years Michael LiCalsi (45) Gladstone Capital Corporation 1521 Westbranch Drive Suite 100 McLean, Virginia 22102 General Counsel and on General Counsel since C 2009; Secretary since O 2012.
 General Counsel for all of the Gladstone affiliated companies since October 2009.
 Secretary of all of the Gladstone affiliated companies since October 2012.
 President of Gladstone Administration, LLC since July 2013.
-Managing Principal of Gladstone Securities, LLC since 2010.
+Managing Principal of Gladstone Securities, LLC and member of its board of managers since 2010.
 Robert L. Marcotte (57) Gladstone Capital Corporation 1521 Westbranch Drive Suite 100 McLean, Virginia 22102 President President since January 2014.
 President since January 2014.
-Executive Vice President and Co-Head of Asset Management with MCG Capital Corp. from 2007 to December 2013.
+Executive Vice President and Co- Head of Asset Management with MCG Capital Corp. from 2007 to December 2013.
 Melissa B. Morrison (42) Gladstone Capital Corporation 1521 Westbranch Drive Suite 100 McLean, Virginia 22102 Chief Financial Officer; Treasurer Chief Accounting Officer from October 2011 to April 2013; Chief Financial Officer since April 2013.
 Assistant Treasurer from July 2014 to January 2015 when appointed Treasurer.
 Chief Accounting Officer from October 2011 to April, 2013 when appointed Chief Financial Officer.
 Appointed Assistant Treasurer in July 2014 and Treasurer in January 2015.
 Chief Financial Officer and Treasurer of Gladstone Investment Corporation from January 2015 to July 2015.
 Controller for Tandberg, Inc. (now known as Cisco Systems, Inc.) from September 2007 through September 2011.

-^{} Messrs.
-Gladstone and Brubaker are interested persons of Gladstone Capital Corporation, within the meaning of the 1940 Act, due to their positions as officers of the Company.
+Messrs.
+Gladstone and Brubaker are interested persons of Gladstone Capital Corporation, within the meaning of the 1940 Act, due to their positions as officers of the Company, and our Adviser and their employment by our Adviser.